reframe-hpc/reframe/docs/started.rst

   .. note::
     .. versionchanged:: 3.0
-      Drop support for Python 3.5.
+      Support for Python 3.5 has been dropped.

 Optional
 ~~~~~~~~